RegArnedo/Javascript-Calculator-Project-Ver1.0/README.md

 It was a great experience for practicing Beginner Conditional Statements and refactoring Function code.
 Initially I had each of the Math operator functions with its own code function section but then practiced refaactoring the Operator code because 99.9% of it was repeated.

 This Ver 1.0 was pretty much stickign to the script of the project.
 I have envisioned a Ver 2.0 where I'll build upon it by exercising coming up with ideas on my own to implment and just grinding to code it.

+# Running it
+After grabbing the repo files, just open the index.html in your web browswer